 Taxation of companies

-An Australian resident company is subject to Australian tax at the rate of 30% on its income from all sources, whether in or out of Australia.
+An Australian resident company is subject to Australian tax on its income from all sources, whether in or out of Australia.
 A company incorporated in Australia is generally considered to be a resident of Australia.
+Companies with a turnover of less than $10 million are taxed at 27.5%.
+The income tax rate is 30% if the turnover exceeds $10 million.

 A company can distribute dividends to its shareholders without any further tax withholding, provided the dividends are distributed out of profits after tax (also known as franked dividend).
 Otherwise, a 30% dividend withholding tax will apply.
 This tax rate may be further reduced for shareholders from countries with which Australia has a tax treaty and at the rate prescribed in the treaty.